Drill string: Bottom hole assembly (BHA)

 The Bottom Hole Assembly (BHA) is made up of: a drill bit, which is used to break up the rock formations; drill collars, which are heavy, thick-walled tubes used to apply weight to the drill bit; and drilling stabilizers, which keep the assembly centered in the hole.
 The BHA may also contain other components such as a downhole motor and rotary steerable system (RSS), measurement while drilling (MWD), and logging while drilling (LWD) tools.
-The components are joined together using rugged threaded connections.
+The components are joined using rugged threaded connections.
 Short "subs" are used to connect items with dissimilar threads.

 Transition pipe

 Heavyweight drill pipe (HWDP) may be used to make the transition between the drill collars and drill pipe.
 The function of the HWDP is to provide a flexible transition between the drill collars and the drill pipe.
 This helps to reduce the number of fatigue failures seen directly above the BHA.
 A secondary use of HWDP is to add additional weight to the drill bit.
-HWDP is most often used as weight on bit in deviated wells.
-The HWDP may be directly above the collars in the angled section of the well, or the HWDP may be found before the kick off point in a shallower section of the well.
+HWDP is most often used as weight on the bit in deviated wells.
+The HWDP may be directly above the collars in the angled section of the well, or the HWDP may be found before the kick-off point in a shallower section of the well.